 An application is considered complete when supporting documentation (a copy of your unofficial transcript, such as what you can download from WebSTAC, and a short personal statement of at least one paragraph stating why you would like to join Delta Phi Alpha) is on file with the department.
 Please submit these documents to Cecily Hawksworth via email or to her mailbox in the department office (S. Ridgley 319).

 The Bronsen Prize was established in honor of Professor David Bronsen, a distinguished scholar, teacher, and long-time member of the German Department.
-The prize is awarded to a graduating German major on the basis of excellent German language skills and superior academic achievement.
+The prize is awarded to a graduating German major or minor on the basis of excellent German language skills and superior academic achievement.

 The James McLeod Prize was established in honor of Dean James McLeod, an esteemed professor in the German Department, as well as an exceptional colleague and mentor.
-The prize is awarded to a graduating German major on the basis of overall excellence in German studies and in extracurricular involvement in departmental activities.
+The prize is awarded to a graduating German major or minor on the basis of overall excellence in German studies and in extracurricular involvement in departmental activities.

 The Gerhild Scholz Williams Award was established in honor of Professor Williams for her contributions to the field of German Studies.
 The award is an annual competitive grant of up to $2,000 for students planning to conduct summer research in a German-speaking country on a project related to German culture.